mahfuz-raihan/pytorch_short_tutorial/README.md

 # All about PyTorch

 ## Short History of PyTorch (Timeline)
-* 2016: Initiated by Adam Paszke as an internship project at Meta AI (then Facebook AI Research), targeting an intuitive Python-based deep learning framework.
+* **2016** : Initiated by Adam Paszke as an internship project at Meta AI (then Facebook AI Research), targeting an intuitive Python-based deep learning framework.

-* 2017: Official public release as open source; quickly adopted by the research community due to its Pythonic design and dynamic computation graph.
+* **2017** : Official public release as open source; quickly adopted by the research community due to its Pythonic design and dynamic computation graph.

-* 2018: Merged with Caffe2 to combine research flexibility and production deployment capabilities; release of PyTorch 1.0, adding a stable API and ONNX support.
+* **2018** : Merged with Caffe2 to combine research flexibility and production deployment capabilities; release of PyTorch 1.0, adding a stable API and ONNX support.

-* 2022: Transferred governance to the PyTorch Foundation under the Linux Foundation, marking its transition to an industry-standard, community-driven project.
+* **2022** : Transferred governance to the PyTorch Foundation under the Linux Foundation, marking its transition to an industry-standard, community-driven project.

-* 2023: Release of PyTorch 2.0, introducing performance boosters like TorchDynamo for faster execution.
+* **2023** : Release of PyTorch 2.0, introducing performance boosters like TorchDynamo for faster execution.

 ## Why Is PyTorch made it Famous?
-* Pythonic and intuitive: Designed to look and feel like native Python, making it easily accessible—especially for researchers.
+* **Pythonic and intuitive** : Designed to look and feel like native Python, making it easily accessible—especially for researchers.

-* Dynamic computation graph: "Define-by-run" paradigm allows real-time changes and native Python debugging; great for experimentation and rapid prototyping.
+* **Dynamic computation graph** : "Define-by-run" paradigm allows real-time changes and native Python debugging; great for experimentation and rapid prototyping.

-* Excellent documentation and community: Quickly attracted academics and practitioners, fostering an active code-sharing and open-source culture.
+* **Excellent documentation and community** : Quickly attracted academics and practitioners, fostering an active code-sharing and open-source culture.

-* Strong industry and research adoption: Used by tech giants and many AI labs, powering a range of practical applications.
+* **Strong industry and research adoption** : Used by tech giants and many AI labs, powering a range of practical applications.

 ## Benefits Over Other Frameworks
-* Dynamic Over Static Graph: PyTorch’s dynamic graph allows modifying network structures during runtime—ideal for debugging and developing complex architectures.
+* **Dynamic Over Static Graph** : PyTorch’s dynamic graph allows modifying network structures during runtime—ideal for debugging and developing complex architectures.

-* Easier to learn: Python-first design minimizes learning curve; seamless integration with Python libraries.
+* **Easier to learn** : Python-first design minimizes learning curve; seamless integration with Python libraries.

-* Flexibility: Flexible neural network architectures (such as NLP and reinforcement learning) are easier to build in PyTorch.
+* **Flexibility** : Flexible neural network architectures (such as NLP and reinforcement learning) are easier to build in PyTorch.

-* Superior debugging: Use of native Python debugging tools, thanks to its dynamic nature.
+* **Superior debugging** : Use of native Python debugging tools, thanks to its dynamic nature.

-* Research to production pipeline: Merging Caffe2’s strengths made deployment and scalability easier.
+* **Research to production pipeline** : Merging Caffe2’s strengths made deployment and scalability easier.

 ## What Makes PyTorch Useful?
-* Fast prototyping and experimentation: Enables rapid model design and testing, crucial for research environments.
+* **Fast prototyping and experimentation** : Enables rapid model design and testing, crucial for research environments.

-* Deep Python integration: Can leverage all of Python’s scientific stack, including NumPy, SciPy, etc..
+* **Deep Python integration** : Can leverage all of Python’s scientific stack, including NumPy, SciPy, etc..

-* Robust GPU support: Efficient tensor operations on GPUs, with expanding multi-GPU and distributed support.
+* **Robust GPU support** : Efficient tensor operations on GPUs, with expanding multi-GPU and distributed support.

-* Transparent and readable code: Models are easy to understand, debug, and extend—critical for innovation.
+* **Transparent and readable code**: Models are easy to understand, debug, and extend—critical for innovation.

-* Wide adoption in research/industry: Used in computer vision, NLP, recommendation systems, healthcare, robotics, and business scenarios.
+* **Wide adoption in research/industry**: Used in computer vision, NLP, recommendation systems, healthcare, robotics, and business scenarios.

 ## PyTorch vs TensorFlow
 | Feature | PyTorch | TensorFlow |